bkuhl/simple-ups/README.md

 <a name="installation" />
 ## Installation

-You can install the library via [Composer](http://getcomposer.org) by adding the following line to the **require** block of your *composer.json* file:
+You can install the library via [Composer](http://getcomposer.org) by running:

 ````
-"bkuhl/simple-ups": "1.0"
+composer require bkuhl/simple-ups:1.*
 ````

 Then run `composer update`.